First-Time Domestic Violence Charge in CA

 Trial and Sentencing If Found Guilty

 Domestic violence trials involve the prosecutor presenting witnesses and evidence to prove your guilt beyond a reasonable doubt.
-As the defendant, you are presumed innocent and can choose to remain silent and make the prosecution prove their case.
+As the defendant, you are presumed innocent and may choose to remain silent, thereby forcing the prosecution to prove its case.

-If the verdict is guilty, the judge will move on to sentencing.
+If the verdict is guilty, the judge then moves on to sentencing.
 Possible sentences for first-time offenses with minimal injuries can include counseling programs, community service, probation, fines, or days in county jail.
 Victim impact statements also weigh on the judge’s sentencing decision.

 First-Time Offender Programs in California